tarunnagia/Artificial-Neural-Network---Titanic-Survival-Prediction-/README.md

-At first the prediction model with 84% accuracy was made using ANN(Artificial Neural Network).
+At first the prediction model with 84% accuracy was created using ANN(Artificial Neural Network).